 Perched on a hill overlooking a river valley, this red-roofed farmhouse is an elegant tableau of orchards, manicured terraces, and vegetable gardens.
 Host a springtime ceremony in the Rose Garden—an oasis of stone sculptures and wrought-iron gates—followed by an outdoor luncheon in a field of daffodils!

 Beaulieu Garden, Rutherford, California

 A favorite of local wedding planners, this private estate and vineyard in Napa Valley is perfect for a romantic wine-country wedding.
 Have your ceremony in the Grecian-style sunken garden, beside a lily-filled fountain.
-Then get ready for a serious foodie feast (by S.F. star caterer Paula LeDuc Fine Catering) beneath a huge sycamore arbor hung with chandeliers and twinkling lights.
+Then get ready for a serious foodie feast (by S.F. star caterer Paula LeDuc Fine Catering & Events) beneath a huge sycamore arbor hung with chandeliers and twinkling lights.